-It is possible that there are a number of reinforcement options identified to enhance network capability.
+It is possible that a number of reinforcement options are identified to meet network capability requirements.
 Reinforcement may be triggered by a requirement to increase network capability either under peak day conditions or away from peak day conditions.
 Reinforcement may also be required to enhance the network capability by modifying existing assets to alter the way that they are used.